datanalyst/Smarthphone_Activity/CodeBook.md

 download.file(fileUrl, destfile = "UCI HAR Dataset.zip")
 unzip("UCI HAR Dataset.zip")

 read.table is used to load the data to R environment for the data, the activities and the subject of both test and training datasets.
+The class labels linked with their activity names are loaded from the activity_labels.txt file.

 features = read.table('./UCI HAR Dataset/features.txt',header=FALSE, colClasses="character")
 activities = read.table('./UCI HAR Dataset/activity_labels.txt',header=FALSE,colClasses="character")